ayush-shah12/chrome_extension/README.md

 Why Choose Us?

-     • Works for ANY University/College: No matter where you are studying, our extension has you covered.
+     • Works for ANY University/College: No matter where you are studying, our extension works.

      • Real-Time Queries: Receive the most current information available.